mjl-/mox/README.md

   (instructions to create DNS records, configure SPF/DKIM/DMARC/TLSRPT/MTA-STS), for status information, managing accounts/domains, and modifying the configuration file.
-- Autodiscovery (with SRV records, Microsoft-style and Thunderbird-style) for easy account setup (though not many clients support it).
+- Autodiscovery (with SRV records, Microsoft-style, Thunderbird-style, and Apple device management profiles) for easy account setup (though client support is limited).
 - Webmail for reading/sending email from the browser.
 - Webserver with serving static files and forwarding requests (reverse proxy), so port 443 can also be used to serve websites.